Skip to content

 Products reviewed:

 • Ovasitol (Theralogix): 2,000 mg myo-inositol + 50 mg D-chiro-inositol (40:1 ratio).
-The gold standard for PCOS — exact ratio from Unfer et al. Powder form.
+An option aligned with the studied 40:1 MI:DCI ratio from Unfer et al. Powder form.
 NSF Certified.

 • Wholesome Story Myo-Inositol: 2,000 mg myo-inositol per 2-capsule serving (capsule form, soy-free).
 No DCI included — straightforward myo-inositol.